aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 When you create a chart that does not rely on any axis such as a pie chart, the chart's data labels may end up being too close to its edge.
 In such a case, you have to adjust the location of the data label so that the leader lines get displayed clearly.

-This Java code shows you how to adjust the label location on a pie chart:
+This Javascript code shows you how to adjust the label location on a pie chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();